-A majority of the directors, which must include at least one of the following: President, Vice-President, Treasurer or Secretary, shall form a quorum for the transaction of the business.
-Except as otherwise required by law, the Board of Directors may hold its meetings at such place or places as it may from time to time determine.
-No formal notice of any such meeting shall be necessary if all the directors are present, or if those absent have signified their consent to the meeting being held in their absence.
-Directors’ meetings may be formally called by the President, Vice President, Secretary, or Treasurer on direction in writing of two directors.
-Notice of such meeting shall be delivered or telephoned to each director not less than one day before the meeting is to take place; or e-mailed not less than two days; or mailed not less than five business days before the meeting is to take place.
+A simple majority of the Board members present, which must include at least one of the following: President, Vice-President, Treasurer or Secretary, shall form a quorum for the transaction of the business.
+Except as otherwise required by law, the Board of Directors may hold its meetings at such place or places or virtually as it may from time to time determine.
+No formal notice of any such meeting shall be necessary if all the Directors are present, or if those absent have signified their consent to the meeting being held in their absence.
+Directors’ meetings may be formally called by the President, Vice President, Secretary, or Treasurer on direction in writing of two Directors.
+Notice of such meeting shall be delivered to each Director not less than 48 hours before the meeting is to take place.
 The statutory declaration of the President, Vice President, Secretary, or Treasurer that notice has been given pursuant to this by-law shall be sufficient and conclusive evidence of the giving of such notice.
-The board may appoint a day or days in any month or months for regular meetings at an hour to be named, and of such regular meetings no notice need be sent.
-A directors’ meeting may also be held, without notice, immediately following the annual meeting of the Corporation.
-The directors may consider or transact any business, either special or general, at any meeting of the board.
+The Board may appoint a day or days in any month or months for regular meetings at an hour to be named, and of such regular meetings notice must be sent.
+A Board meeting shall also be held, without notice, immediately following the annual meeting of the Corporation.
+The Board may consider or transact any business, either special or general, at any meeting of the Board.

 ERRORS IN NOTICE, BOARD OF DIRECTORS

-No error or omission in giving such notice for a meeting of the directors shall invalidate such meeting or invalidate or make void any proceeding taken or had at such meeting, and any director may at any time waive notice of any such meeting and may ratify and approve of any or all proceedings taken or had thereat.
+No error or omission in giving such notice for a meeting of the Board shall invalidate such meeting or invalidate or make void any proceeding taken or had at such meeting, and any Director may at any time waive notice of any such meeting and may ratify and approve of any or all proceedings taken or had thereat.

 VOTING, BOARD OF DIRECTORS

-Questions arising at any meeting of directors shall be decided by a majority of votes.
-The Chair shall not vote, except to break an equality of votes.
-All votes at any such meeting shall be taken by ballot if so demanded by any director present, but if no demand be made, the vote shall be taken in the usual way by assent or dissent.
-A declaration by the Chair that a resolution has been carried and an entry to that effect in the minutes shall be admissible in evidence as prima facie proof of the fact without proof of the number or proportion of the votes recorded in favour of or against such resolution.
+Questions arising at any meeting of the Board shall be decided by a simple majority of votes of the Board members present.
+The Chair of the meeting, if a voting member, shall not vote, except to break a tie.
+All votes at any such meeting shall be taken by ballot if so demanded by any Director present, but if no demand be made, the vote shall be taken in the usual way by assent or dissent.
+A declaration by the Chair that a resolution has been carried or lost, and an entry to that effect in the Minutes shall be admissible in evidence as prima facie proof of the fact without proof of the number or proportion of the votes recorded in favour of or against such resolution.

+A recorded vote may be requested by any Director or Officer present.

 ANNUAL AND OTHER MEETINGS OF MEMBERS